Post

 LaTeX Reference Checker: Bash Script to Find Unused Labels and Missing Citations

 When preparing research manuscripts, it is common to accumulate unused labels, orphaned citations, and commented-out content.
-This bash script provides a comprehensive audit of your LaTeX document, identifying unreferenced figures, tables, and equations, unused bibliography entries, and missing citations – all while properly ignoring commented lines.
+This bash script provides a comprehensive audit of your LaTeX document, identifying unreferenced figures, tables, equations, and sections, unused bibliography entries, and missing citations – all while properly ignoring commented lines.
 The script preserves the sequence in which labels appear in your document, making it easier to locate and manage them.

 The Problem